 The better you get to know your noodles, the better you’ll be able to prepare them—and feed yourself.
 Here’s a good place to start: 12 types of pasta noodles and when to use them.

-A wide egg noodle with Tuscan origins, pappardelle is often served with hearty meat sauces, as in Plated’s Winter Ragout Pappardelle recipe.
+A wide egg noodle with Tuscan origins, pappardelle is often served with hearty meat sauces, as in our decadent bolognese recipe.

-Also called bow tie pasta for its shape, farfalle (the Italian word for butterfly) makes a great cold pasta salad, and can also dress up a warm bowl of meat and veggies, as in our Farfalle with Fresh Sausage and English Peas recipe.
+Also called bow tie pasta for its shape, farfalle (the Italian word for butterfly) makes a great cold pasta salad, and can also dress up a warm bowl of meat and veggies, as in our Prosciutto and Pea Farfalle recipe.

 Shells work in a variety of settings, depending on their size.
-If your shells are large enough, you can stuff and bake them (as in this delicious Cheesy Spinach Stuffed Shells recipe), while medium-sized shells work well in casseroles and with meat sauces.
+If your shells are large enough, you can stuff and bake them, while medium-sized shells work well in casseroles and with meat sauces.
 Reserve the smallest shells for adding to soups and stews.